 Ms. Swanson is the author of The Business of Photography: Principles and Practices, and coauthored with Darius Himes Publish Your Photography Book (Princeton Architectural Press, 2011, updated and revised 2014).
-Her forthcoming title Finding Your Audience: An Introduction to Marketing Your Photographs will be released in 2015.
+Her forthcoming title Finding Your Audience: An Introduction to Marketing Your Photographs is in the final phases of research and nearing completion.
 Swanson has contributed articles in numerous publications, including Photo District News, British Journal of Photography and the compilation The Education of a Photographer.

 Ms. Swanson is the 2013 recipient of the Lifetime Achievement Award from the Griffin Museum of Photography 8th Annual FOCUS Awards.
 In 2014 she received the Susan Carr Award for Education from ASMP, an award named in honor of Susan Carr (1963-2012), a former ASMP President, Director of Education and strong advocate for industry awareness.